smaclell/smaclell.github.io/_drafts/changing-layers.md

 best place to make your change.
 Think about whether you need all those layers or if they would be better together.

-Notes:

-Show approximately the interfaces we were dealing with.
-Setup the situation with and how the change came about.
-* ConfigFile vs Key Value Lookup

-Why the outer layer only is backwards.
-* Other classes use the inner layer directly
-* I liked how clean the outer layer was.
-* Okay to show an idea, not good enough to ship.

-Why just the inner layer would be okay.
-* Changing it here might not need the outer layer to change

-Doing both!

-* The outer layer for the KV implementation is more direct
-* Still need the inner layer for the callers, do both!

-I tried combining them and liked what I saw.
-There was so little class and it pulled together the single responsibility of how the lookup worked really well.

-Why the combined layering is better.

-* When I
-* Simplicity!

 [srp]: http://blog.codinghorror.com/curlys-law-do-one-thing/